Upstream Analysis · March 2026

 Key Risks:

-• Declining production: The main fields Anguille and Torpille are mature and in natural production decline.
-Without significant new investment or field extensions, output will continue to fall.
+• Declining production: Anguille and Torpille are mature fields in natural decline.
+16 kb/d in 2025, trending down.
+Without new investment, output continues to fall.

-• Political risk in Gabon: Gabon experienced a military coup in 2023.
-While the situation has stabilized, the political environment in Central Africa remains unpredictable -- license changes, tax increases, or nationalization risks cannot be ruled out.
+• Political risk in Gabon: Military coup in August 2023.
+The situation has stabilized, but Central Africa remains unpredictable — license changes, tax hikes, or nationalization risk cannot be ruled out.

-• ESG & reputational concerns: Oil production in Africa faces increasing ESG pressure, further limiting the potential investor base.
+• ESG headwinds: Oil production in Central Africa faces mounting ESG pressure, further narrowing the potential investor base.

 Investment Thesis

-Total Gabon is a textbook deep value play for patient dividend hunters.
-An 8.5% dividend yield, a cash position matching the market cap, and the backing of TotalEnergies are compelling arguments.
-But the Africa discount exists for legitimate reasons: declining production from mature fields, political risk in Gabon including a recent military coup, virtually no trading liquidity, and complete dependence on the parent company's decisions.
-For risk-tolerant investors willing to allocate a small niche position (maximum 1-2% of portfolio) to an exotic dividend stock, Total Gabon offers an interesting risk-reward profile.
-However, this is not a core holding -- it is a niche speculation backed by real assets and cash flow.
+Total Gabon is a textbook deep value play for patient dividend investors.
+An 8.78% yield, a cash position matching the market cap, and the backing of TotalEnergies are genuine arguments.
+But the Africa discount exists for legitimate reasons: declining production, a recent military coup, near-zero trading liquidity, and complete dependence on the parent company's decisions.
+For risk-tolerant investors willing to put a small niche position (maximum 1–2% of portfolio) in an illiquid dividend stock with real assets underneath, the risk-reward is interesting.
+This is not a core holding.
+This is a niche bet on substance and cash flow.

 Related Upstream Analyses

 Disclaimer: This analysis is provided for informational and educational purposes only and does not constitute investment advice, a recommendation, or a solicitation to buy or sell any security.
-All data is based on publicly available information and estimates as of March 2026.
+All data is based on publicly available information as of April 2026.
 Past performance does not guarantee future results.
-Always conduct your own due diligence and consult a qualified financial advisor before making investment decisions.
+Withholding taxes, currency risks, and individual tax implications have not been considered.
+Always conduct your own due diligence and consult a qualified financial adviser before making investment decisions.

 Calculate It Yourself